Hip Bursitis Specialist

 The majority of patients who have trochanteric bursitis will not require surgery.
 Younger patients who are active in sports may need to reduce their activities and rest for a specific period of time.
 Physical therapy is usually recommended and involves stretching and strengthening movements.
 A cortisone injection or anti-inflammatory medication may also help moderate the pain and decrease the inflammation.
 The hip bursitis typically begins to resolve within 4-6 weeks of appropriate conservative treatment measures.

-In some cases, surgery may be needed to treat bursitis in the hip.
-If conservative treatment measures fail to alleviate pain, Dr. Nwachukwu will treat the condition using an arthroscopic surgical procedure.
-Surgical treatment of trochanteric bursitis involves using an arthroscopic approach with a camera and small incisions (“poke holes”) to clean up and debride the excess bursa.
-At the time of surgery, the hip joint itself will be visualized in order to ensure that there are no abnormalities in the hip joint that are contributing to the trochanteric bursitis.
+If conservative treatment measures fail to alleviate pain, surgery may be needed to treat bursitis in the hip.
+Dr. Nwachukwu will treat trochanteric bursitis using an arthroscopic surgical procedure involving a camera and small incisions to clean up and remove the excess bursa.
+At the time of surgery, the hip joint itself will be visualized in order to ensure that there are no other abnormalities in the hip joint that are contributing to this condition.
 Any abnormalities in the hip joint itself will be addressed arthroscopically.

 What is the recovery time following trochanteric bursitis surgery?